 Modern BI tools reduce complexity and improve speed, scalability, flexibility, and control.

-For external data analytics, the right analytics platform starts by bringing together all data sources, ensuring data is clean and accurate, and managing security and access to the data.
+For external data analytics, the right analytics platform starts by bringing together all data sources, ensuring the data is clean and accurate, and managing security and access to the data.
 It makes it easy to create customized data dashboards that can then be extended to external parties.

 Meanwhile, IT retains governance and control with scalable data filtering and permission setting.
 Because it’s cloud-based, a solution such as Domo Publish enables companies to do all this and more—at speed: